ccxt/ccxt/wiki/Manual.md

 - [Symbols And Market Ids](#symbols-and-market-ids)
 - [Market Cache Force Reload](#market-cache-force-reload)

 Each exchange is a place for trading some kinds of valuables.
-Each exchange supports numerous individual financial entity/instruments (might be called with various different terms, like: "currency", "coin", "token", "stock", "commodity", event itself "crypto", "fiat" or etc) and a market is where one financial instrument can be traded against another financial instrument (might be mentioned with different terms, like: "symbol", "trading pair", "market", "contract" or etc).
+The exchanges may use differing terms to call them: _"a currency"_, _"an asset"_, _"a coin"_, _"a token"_, _"stock"_, _"commodity"_, _"crypto"_, "fiat", etc. A place for trading one asset for another is usually called _"a market"_, _"a symbol"_, _"a trading pair"_, _"a contract"_, etc.

-In terms of the ccxt library, every exchange offers multiple markets within itself.
+In terms of the ccxt library, every exchange offers multiple **markets** within itself.
+Each market is defined by two or more **currencies**.
 The set of markets differs from exchange to exchange opening possibilities for cross-exchange and cross-market arbitrage.

 ## Market Structure